sunnatTuychiyev/Mazzaly_backend/README.md

 Opening the WebApp button posts Telegram's `initData` to `/api/auth/telegram/login/`, automatically creating or signing in the user and setting a JWT token cookie.
 The token can be used to access `/api/me/`.
+If you open the same URL outside of Telegram, a guard message will be shown instead of the app.

 Test the login endpoint manually: